zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/inflexible-implementation.md

 # Inflexible Implementation

-Now if you want to add the support of database for logging.
-The existing implementation wouldn't support this and you would be compelled to change the implementation.
-You can either change the implementation of the FileLogger class, or you can add a new class and implement the database support.
+Now, if you want to add the support of database for logging.
+The existing implementation wouldn't support this, and you would be compelled to change the implementation.
+You can change the FileLogger class's implementation or add a new class and implement the database support.

 Let's add a new class file named `DatabaseLogger.cs` and add the following code.